johndunne2019/pands-problem-set/README.md

 3. Solution_3.py contains my solution to problem 3 in the Problem Set which prints all numbers between 1,000 and 10,000 that are divisible by 6 but not divisible by 12.

+4. Solution_4.py asks the user to input any positive integer and outputs the successive values of the following calculation: the current value is taken at each step and if it is even it is divided by 2 and if it is odd it is multiplied by 3 and 1 is added to the value.
+The program stops when the current value of the number is 1.
+This is known as Collatz Conjecture and no matter what number is inputted at the beginning of this calculation the result always arrives to 1.

+5. Solution_5.py asks the user to input any positive integer and it tells the user if it is a prime number or not.
+A prime number is a number divisible only by itself and 1.
+If a number is divisible by any other number it is not a prime number.

 ## References